Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 - Hand washing routines: Washing hands thoroughly after bathroom use and before meals stops egg ingestion cycles.

-- Avoid sharing personal items: Towels, underwear, pajamas should not be shared among family members during outbreaks.
+- Avoid sharing personal items: Towels, underwear, and pajamas should not be shared among family members during outbreaks.

 The Importance of Early Recognition: How Can I Tell If I Have Pinworms?